Douglas-Dachicourt/holbertonschool-hbnb-db/README.md

 - Add, modify, or delete rental places.
 - Create, modify, or delete amenities for a place.
 - Post, update, or delete reviews for places.
+- Save API and interact with on sqlite/postgres databases.

 ## Technologies Used